vxreattach - reattach disk drives that have once again become accessible

 vxreattach tries to find a disk in the same disk group with the same disk ID for the disk(s) to be reattached.
 The reattach operation may fail even after finding the disk with the matching disk ID if the original cause (or some other cause) for the disk failure still exists.

 vxreattach is usually invoked by vxdiskadm when performing disk recovery.
 You can also invoke vxreattach directly.
-In a Cluster Volume Manager (CVM) environment, you can invoke vxreattach on the master or the slave.
-In most cases, Veritas recommends running the command from the master node.
+In a Cluster Volume Manager (CVM) environment, you can invoke vxreattach on the Primary or the Secondary.
+In most cases, Veritas recommends running the command from the Primary node.